Advice > Product management

 If you're going for one of the top tech jobs, having a resume that's "fine" may not be enough.
 To get your product management resume from "fine" to "outstanding" usually requires feedback from someone who really knows their stuff - as in an ex-recruiter or manager at one of the top companies.

 We know it's hard to get access to those types of people.
-That's why we've created a resume review service, that allows you to get immediate feedback on your resume with a top recruiter/coach of your choosing.
-Take a look!
+That's why we've created a resume review service that allows you to get immediate feedback on your resume with a top recruiter/coach of your choosing.
+Take a look at our PM resume experts.

 Related articles: